How We Handle High Water

 We monitor CFS gauges daily for every river we run.
 If water levels rise too high for a particular river, we always reach out to guests prior to their trip.
 This especially goes for guests who have kids along for the trip.
 Safety is our number 1 priority, and we reserve the right to raise age restrictions, and switch rivers or sections.

 All Mild to Wild river guides are required to exceed the state requirements for guide certifications, have WOOFER and CPR certifications, along with other safety experience.
-Our Class IV and V rivers are only run by guides who have 2 years of Class III experience, and have practiced and checked off on that river section with an experienced Trip Leader.

 If you’re still uncertain about your river trip, feel free to reach out to us!